Astralis1409/vikramsat_rf_subsystem/JOURNAL.md

 # August 3 2025
 Today my friends told me to change the location of USB, and i did that.
 I am unsure about why i placed it not at the edges

+# August 16 2025
+Today, i finally order, i have made some changes to the board, like added the ESD protection IC, and this is why i am journaling today